Manaslu Base Camp Transportation

 As the season progresses, the skies clear and the mountains become visible.
 Many hikers go during this time to enjoy the festive atmosphere.
 Dashain and Tihar, two of Nepal's most important festivals, fall at this time.

 Because of the sunny sky and bright days, November is the busiest month.
 The daytime temperatures are fairly consistent and stable, allowing you to appreciate the scenery, which includes towering snowcaps.
 The temperature continues to drop in December, and snow begins to fall, making the walk nearly difficult.

-We value your health and safety above all else, and we pledge that we will not jeopardise it at any cost.
+We value your health and safety above all else, and we pledge that we will not jeopardize it at any cost.
 We will descend promptly if you are gravely afflicted.
-The trip leader has the ability to determine whether the team should descend or continue on the routes, taking into account everyone's best interests.
+The trip leader can determine whether the team should descend or continue on the routes, taking into account everyone's best interests.